jcurl/RJCP.DLL.Thread/README.md

 you have a new class `LineReader2` that has `T : Line2 : ILine`, it can't be assigned to `reader` as the types are again incompatible.

+## Features

-## Introducing an Interface to allow Covariance
+### 2. Introducing an Interface to allow Covariance

-However, with the existance of an interface `ITask`, we can now make the type `T` covariant, and the method works as expected.
+However, with the existence of an interface `ITask`, we can now make the type `T` covariant, and the method works as expected.

 ```csharp